-F. Savings Clause.
-Should any part of this Agreement be held invalid by a Court of competent jurisdiction, the remainder of this Agreement shall continue in full force and effect and it shall be presumed that this Agreement were adopted without the invalid provision.
+E. Savings Clause.
+Should any part of this Agreement be held invalid by a Court of competent jurisdiction, the remainder of this Agreement shall continue in full force and effect and it shall be presumed that this Agreement were adopted without the invalid provision, unless the invalid provision constituted the material consideration of either party for entering the agreement.
 In particular, should the term of the Agreement be determined to be inconsistent with Section 447.309(5), Florida Statutes, and therefore invalid as applied to one or more provisions of the Agreement, then the term of those provisions of the Agreement shall be modified so that the term of those provisions shall not exceed the requirements of Section 447.309(5), Florida Statutes, or a term as adjudicated by a court of competent jurisdiction and all other provisions shall continue with such term as set forth in the Agreement.

-- G. Adequate Time to Confer.
-The Parties signing below have had adequate time to confer with counsel or their clients in order to be informed on the matters within the 2014 Agreement. - H. Recommendation of Approval.
-The City and JPFPF each represent that they will urge the approval of the 2014 Agreement, and the implementation of its terms, by each of their governing bodies. - I. Resolution of Disputes.
-The City and The JPFPF agree that this Agreement resolves those certain retirement issues and disputes between the Parties, as related to the provisions herein, and existing on the effective date. - J. Effective Date.
-The terms of this Agreement shall not become effective until such time as implementation of a permanent funding source has been advanced by the Mayor and enacted by Ordinance by the City Council, that provides a minimum payment of \$40 million each year for ten consecutive years, or an equivalent present value amount, in addition to the City's annual required contribution to the Police and Fire Pension Fund, to be used solely to reduce the unfunded liability of the police and fire pension fund. - K. Previous Agreements.
-Notwithstanding any references to previous settlement agreements or amendments thereto by the parties, nothing herein shall be construed as ratification or approval of any previous settlement agreement by the parties or amendments thereto.
+F. Adequate Time to Confer.
+The Parties signing below have had adequate time to confer with counsel or their clients in order to be informed on the matters within the 2014 Agreement.

+G. Recommendation of Approval.
+The City and JPFPF each represent that they will urge the approval of the 2014 Agreement, and the implementation of its terms, by each of their governing bodies.

+H. Resolution of Disputes.
+The City and The JPFPF agree that this Agreement resolves those certain all retirement issues and disputes between the Parties, as related to the provisions herein, and existing on the Effective Date.

+I. Effective Date.
+The terms of this Agreement shall not become effective until such time as implementation of a permanent funding source has been advanced by the Mayor and enacted by Ordinance by the City Council, that provides a minimum payment of \$40 million each year for ten consecutive years, or an equivalent present value amount, in addition to the City's annual required contribution to the Police and Fire Pension Fund, to be used solely to reduce the unfunded liability of the police and fire pension fund.

+J. Previous Agreements.
+Notwithstanding any references to previous settlement agreements or amendments thereto by the Parties, nothing herein shall be construed as ratification or approval of any previous settlement agreement by the parties or amendments thereto.
+The Parties agree that the so-called "Thirty Year Agreement", which includes all prior settlement agreements between the Parties and all amendments thereto (i.e., 2000-1164-E, 2003-303-E, 2003-1338-E, and 2006-508-E), is incorporated by reference and continued, except as otherwise expressly modified by the terms of superseded and replaced by this Agreement.

-L. Sunset Provision.
-If this Agreement is not approved by the PFPF on or before January 15, 2015, this Agree ment will be deemed rejected and be of no further effect.
-Agreed upon on , 2014, and executed on, 2014, by: CITY OF JACKSONVILLE, a Florida municipal corporation JPFP Board of Trustees: By: Alvin Brown, Mayor Date: John Keane, Executive Director Jacksonville Police and Fire Pension Fund Date: ATTEST: James B. McCain, Jr. Corporation Secretary Form Approved: Office of General Counsel L:\General Litigation\ABenson\Third Revised Exhibit 1 Finance 12 8 14 Clean
+K. Sunset Provision.
+If this Agreement is not approved by the PFPF on or before January 15, 2015, this Agreement will be deemed rejected and be of no further effect.

+Agreed upon on , 2014, and executed on , 2014, by:

+CITY OF JACKSONVILLE, a Florida municipal corporation

+JPFP Board of Trustees:

+By: Alvin Brown, Mayor Date:

+John Keane, Executive Director Jacksonville Police and Fire Pension Fund Date:

+ATTEST:

+James B. McCain, Jr. Corporation Secretary

+Form Approved:

+Office of General Counsel

-Third Revised Exhibit 1
+L:\General Litigation\ABenson\Fourth Revised Exhibit 1.docx

-Third Rev Agmt

-December 2, 2014 - Finance

-Page 35 of 35

-FINAL.docx